thoughtbot/maybe_haskell/book/haskell-basics/maybe.md

 This is a type error since the expression actually returns a `Maybe User`.
 Instead, we have to take that `Maybe User` and inspect it to see if something's there or not.
-We can do this via `case` which supports pattern matching not unlike you've seen before:
+We can do this via `case` which also supports pattern matching:

 ```haskell
 findUser :: UserId -> User